dedicated to a peaceful & just society

 grounded in contemplative & spiritual practice

-Lodging for retreatants now includes the hermitage in the back valley, two canvas cabins, a guest room in the Guest House, and a small "garden cottage" near the Guest House.
+Lodging for retreatants now includes the hermitage in the back valley, two canvas cabins, a guest room in the Guest House, and a small "garden hermitage" near the Guest House.
 The latter two are primarily for those with mobility limitations or other needs to be close to central facilities.
-The other dwellings (details in links below) require walking up and down our hills and are more intimate with the valley's nature.
+The other dwellings (details) require walking up and down our hills and are more intimate with the valley's nature.
 Guest House facilities include kitchen, bathrooms & showers, laundry, library, meeting room, and porches.

 There is no specific charge for retreats here.
 However, Liberation Park subsists on donations and volunteer labor.
 Generosity is an important aspect of Dhamma practice.
 Please consider a generous contribution that is respectful both of what you have received and of your current means.

 Offering space, support, and guidance for personal retreat is important in Liberation Park's long-term vision.
 Our infrastructure is geared more for solo retreats than group retreats.
 We try to keep things simple, yet safe and adequate.
 Sufficient amenities are now on-site.
 You are responsible for your own food.
 The shared kitchen in the Guest House is available for food storage and cooking.
 You will be directed where to put food when you arrive.
 You may be navigating one or more other retreatants during your retreat.
 If you can bring some pre-prepared foods that just need to be heated up it makes the shared kitchen experience easier.
 We ask that a vegetarian diet be observed while visiting Liberation Park.